Negus25/GAT-Mindspore/README.md

   - Validation: 500
   - Testing: 1000
 # Performances
+Transductive Learning
-Transductive Learning: The final accuracy is between 84 % and 85 % for epochs = 1000.
+The final accuracy is between 84 % and 85 % for epochs = 1000.

 # Environment
 - GPU
 - MindSpore version:  2.0.0rc1.dev20230416